What COVID-19 means for your case

 Trials and judgements

-If your case was meant to have a hearing during lockdown then this is postponed and will be rearranged now that the courts are re-opening.
+If your case was meant to have a hearing during lockdown then this will be rearranged now that the courts are open.
 If your case has already had a trial (known as a ‘Proof’) and you were awaiting a judgement, then this may also be delayed.

 We know – as if the legal process was already difficult enough!